 Ubuntu uses DEB packages.
 Managing DEB packages uses a program called apt (built on top of apt-cache, apt-get, and dpkg), similar to how yum/DNF is built on top of rpm.

-Both tools can manage interactions between packages, allowing you to use a single device for most common tasks.
+Both tools can manage interactions between packages, allowing you to use a single device for the most common tasks.
 The underlying programs are rarely required to handle containers.

 CentOS: Key Features and Uses